dvd-z/BonbonBash/README.md

 4. In NetBeans under Tools->Libraries->New Library:
     1. Name a new library "slick".
     2. Choose add .jar file.
-    3. Select from the folder slick->lib and choose at least the following:
+    3. Select from the folder slick/lib and choose at least the following:
     ```
     jinput.jar
     lwjgl.jar